sgazard/elemental/README.md

 What you can do
 ===============
-Use it!  copy it to your computer and use it on the road, anywhere.
+Use it.
+If you need it offline, copy it to your computer and use it on the road, anywhere.
+You could be using it on a plane flight or in the middle of the desert, or even under the ocean!